 Creative constraint with formats

-Although there’s more room for testing the waters with podcasts, you’re more limited in the format your show can take than video.
+Although there’s more room for testing the waters with podcasts, you’re also more limited in the format your show can take.
 There are more elements to video series that could engage your audience — the design of the set, interview locations, immersive brand visuals throughout the series, and more.
 But with podcasts, you don’t have these visuals and must rely heavily on storytelling, scripting, auditory branding, and host selection.
 Being able to hook your listeners will test your creativity within these constraints.

 Due to podcasts’ audio-only nature, it’s harder to provide more accessibility for your audience.
 You should keep this in mind when you’re brainstorming show concepts.